kifbv/arch-linux-dell/README.md

     `loadkeys uk`

-Load a more relevant font: `setfont eurlatgr`
+~Load a more relevant font: `setfont eurlatgr`~

 ### Connect to the internet
-Run `wifi-menu`, or refer to [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) or [Wireless network configuration](https://wiki.archlinux.org/index.php/Wireless_network_configuration) if that doesn't work.
+~Run `wifi-menu`, or refer to [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) or [Wireless network configuration](https://wiki.archlinux.org/index.php/Wireless_network_configuration) if that doesn't work.~ add /etc/iwd/main.conf with the following for DHCP:
+[network]
+EnableNetworkConfiguration=true
+ip link to check the network interface is listed and up iwctl to get an interactive prompt; then device list; turn on if necessary with device <device> set-property Powered on (same with adapter if necessary); scan with station <device> scan; list available networks with station <device> get-networks; connect with station <device> connect <SSID>
+ping -4 archlinux.org to verify connection ok

 ### Update the system clock
 `timedatectl set-ntp true`

+### Optimize logical sector size (for NVMe drives)

 ### Partition the disk
 Check the disk with `lsblk` or `fdisk -l` and take a note of the device name (`/dev/nvme0n1` on the Dell XPS13)